BlackBerry Classic full review

 I found I could comfortably eek the BlackBerry Classic through a day and a half or even two days of use.
 It has a relatively large for this spec 2,515 mAh battery, a relatively small screen, and being principally a communications device I wasn't tempted to drain the battery with games or video.

 The Battery Saving Profile feature will automatically lower the display brightness and make other battery saving changes if you get close to the end.
 By default this is set to 20 percent, but you can adjust this number.
 In our unofficial testing, then, the BlackBerry Classic does well on battery life.
-(See also: 49 best phones for 2015: Best smartphones you can buy in the UK.)
+(See also: Best phones.)

 BlackBerry Classic: Specs